 I’m not exactly sure how they choose your instructor, but I think they basically just rotated students based on who was coming in, and who was going out.

 Sort of like on a first come, first serve basis.

-One thing about the instructors at ATP that sort of annoyed me was their arrogance.
+One thing about some of the instructors at ATP that sort of annoyed me was their arrogance.

-Here were guys (yes, they were all males) that quite literally just got their CFI certificate like 6 months prior.
+Here were guys (yes, they were all males) that quite literally just got their CFI / CFII certificates like 6 months prior to me getting there.

 This means that, in essence, they were basically in my exact same shoes less than a year ago.

-The way they acted, however, was like they were gods gift to the world of aviation.
+The way some of them acted, however, was like they were gods gift to the world of aviation.

-If you had a question about a Federal Air Regulation, or about something on an aeronautical chart, or whatever the case may be, often times they’d look at you like ‘how dare you ask me that!’.
+If you had a question about a Federal Air Regulation (FAR), or about something on an aeronautical chart, or whatever the case may be, often times they’d look at you like ‘how dare you ask me that?!’.